zveric/Computer-Science-Notes/Architecture/Storage/RAM and ROM/ROM.md

 - Holds BIOS
-- Non volitile
+- Non volatile
-- Random Acsses
+- Random Access
-- Isnt written to in normal use
+- Isn't written to in normal use although it can be re-flashed